raiden-network/spec/messaging.rst

 Cancellable and expirable :term:`transfer`.
 Sent by a node when a transfer is being initiated, this message adds a new lock to the corresponding merkle tree of the sending participant node.

+..
+Note:: Currently (14/08/18, commit 4f68afad99275cf91e084e1af86da17414ab189b), the ``LockedTransfer`` class is used for this message.

 Invariants
 ^^^^^^^^^^

 - The :term:`balance proof` locksroot must be equal to the previous valid merkle tree with the lock provided in the messaged added into it.
-- The transfer is valid only if the lock amount is smaller than the sender's :term:`capacity`.
+- The transfer is valid only if the `locked_amount` is smaller than the sender's :term:`capacity`.

 Fields
 ^^^^^^